willeslau/mini-blockchain/src/trie/README.md

 }
 ```
 We would encounter an ownership problem in the above.
 This is different compared to other programming language.
 There are a few ways to handling this.
 One way is to use `node` itself and pass in the DB object for performing insertion.
+Something like `node.insert(db, ...)`.
 But this way would make the interface look ugly.
 As a resolution, we need something to hold the ownership of the nodes.
 This way is inspired by Parity's Trie implementation.

 But there are other problems as well:
 ```rust